Last updated on February 26, 2026

 #5.
 Satoru Umezawa

-In the #5 spot is Satoru Umezawa, a commander from Neon Dynasty that gives all creatures in your hand ninjitsu for .
+Near the top of our ranking is Satoru Umezawa, a commander from Neon Dynasty that gives all creatures in your hand ninjitsu for .
 That’s an awesome ability and it gets pretty out of hand when you start cheating Sheoldred, Whispering One in on turn 4.
 Hint: that’s the whole idea!

 #4.
 Wilhelt, the Rotcleaver

-Up next is the Dimir precon commander Wilhelt, the Rotcleaver.
+One of the most popular Dimir precon commanders is Wilhelt, the Rotcleaver.
 This commander took Dimir by storm when it was released in Innistrad: Midnight Hunt Commander.
 Wilhelt creates a 2/2 zombie with decayed whenever one of your non-decayed zombie dies, which is perfect.
 Zombie tribal decks love throwing their creatures into the meat grinder.
 Even Wilhelt sacrifices its army to draw you cards.

-One of the most powerful spells you can include in any Zombie tribal deck is Rooftop Storm.
-It literally makes all your Zombie creatures free which is good for smaller creatures like Cryptbreaker but absolutely amazing for top-end cards like Sidisi, Undead Vizier.
-Oh, and Gray Merchant of Asphodel is apparently a Zombie but I’d include this no matter what because it’s just too good to pass on.
+Rooftop Storm is one of the most powerful spells you can include in any Zombie tribal deck.
+It literally makes all your zombie creatures free which is good for smaller creatures like Cryptbreaker but absolutely amazing for top-end cards like Sidisi, Undead Vizier.
+Oh, and Gray Merchant of Asphodel is apparently a zombie but I’d include this no matter what because it’s just too good to pass on.

 #3.
 Anowon, the Ruin Thief

-But the Ruin Thief isn’t the only amazing rogue.
+But the Ruin Thief isn’t the only amazing rogue, it gives you reason to play more powerful cards.
 Varragoth, Bloodsky Sire is a Vampiric Tutor on a stick and Lazav, Dimir Mastermind can help keep your powerful threats up and running.

 #2.
 The Scarab God

-The Scarab God has earned the #2 spot today.
+The Scarab God earned this spot today.
 This god is a 5/5 creature that drains each opponent for X and lets you scry X, where X is the number of zombies you control.
-It also has an activated ability for that exiles a creature card from any graveyard to make a token copy of it as a 4/4 black Zombie.
-This just screams zombie tribal.
+It also has an activated ability for that exiles a creature card from any graveyard to make a token copy of it as a 4/4 black zombie.
+This just screams The Scarab God deck with zombie tribal.

 If you like the idea of playing zombie tribal, you’re in luck as it is by far the most supported and strongest tribe in Dimir.
 Cards like Wilhelt, the Rotcleaver, Rooftop Storm, and Necroduality are all auto-includes that completely take over the games they’re in.